-It’s been a somber mood around here, as our hearts go out to the people of Paris.
+(This post has been updated, August 2017) It’s been a somber mood around here lately, as it surely been for many of you.
+When I first wrote this post, our hearts were going out to the people of Paris.
 We each have been hoping and praying for peace for humanity in our own ways, and this image from French artist Jean-Julien, which you’ve probably seen by now, has captured the sentiment so simply and beautifully.

 What do I tell them?
 Isn’t this something we’re all struggling with right now?

 (And really, isn’t this something we’ve all been struggling with way too often, lately?
 I need to be sad for a bit before I can get outraged, though I’m sure it’s coming.)

 Whether it’s an international terrorist attack, a domestic terrorist attack on a school or a place of peaceful worship, or a natural disaster, every new tragic incident is one incident too many.
 Too many stories, too much senseless death, too many times my beautiful, wide-eyed children look up at me and ask, “but why?”

 We don’t want to make mistakes as parents.
 We want to know just how much we tell our kids and to have the exact perfect words every time.
 We’ll stumble, of course, but we can try.
 So I ask myself: What do they need to know?
 Which facts do we explain while omitting others?
 Do we shield them from the horrors of the world and watch cartoons and keep the news off?
 If we avoid the subject, do we risk their friends talking to them before we do?